astrid275/Mini-Project-E-commerce-Store-with-Streamlit-MySQL/README.md

 # Mini-Project-E-commerce-Store-with-Streamlit-MySQL
-Mini Project Week 8 Ironhack Data Analytics Bootcamp: E-commerce Store with Streamlit + MySQL\
-Objective: Learn how to build a simple E-commerce store application using Streamlit (for the frontend) and MySQL (for the backend database).\
+**Mini Project Week 8 Ironhack Data Analytics Bootcamp: E-commerce Store with Streamlit + MySQL\** **Objective**: Learn how to build a simple E-commerce store application using Streamlit (for the frontend) and MySQL (for the backend database).

-Students will gain hands-on experience with:\
+Students will gain hands-on experience with:

 Designing and creating relational databases (MySQL).\
 Performing CRUD operations (Create, Read, Update, Delete).\